 Careers Representing Absolute Necessities

 Certainly healthcare careers are the first to come to mind.
-But I think that?s a mixed bag.
-In a severe recession, when the number of people with health insurance will plummet, it?s likely that the number of medical tests ordered will decline.
+But I think that’s a mixed bag.
+In a severe recession, when the number of people with health insurance will plummet, it’s likely that the number of medical tests ordered will decline.
 That could lead to layoffs for medical technicians.
 Nurses however are likely to be completely safe.
-Nurses are really the foundation of the entire health care industry, and can always find work somewhere.
+If you learn about being a registered nurse, you will find that nurses are really the foundation of the entire healthcare industry, and can always find work somewhere.

 For example, in hard times communities have been known to sub-contract out police work (though a cop can always work for the subcontracting company, albeit at lower pay and benefits).
 Others merge with the police departments of other communities to cut positions.
 And many fire departments operate on a volunteer basis.
 In a difficult economy, even these jobs can become threatened.